keikoproj/governor/pkg/reaper/README.md

   governor reap pdb [flags]

 Flags:
-      --dry-run              Will not actually delete PDBs -h, --help                 help for pdb
+      --all-crashloop                 Only deletes PDBs for crashlooping pods when all pods are in crashloop (default true) --crashloop-restart-count int   Minimum restart count to when considering pods in crashloop (default 5) --dry-run                       Will not actually delete PDBs -h, --help                          help for pdb
       --kubeconfig string             Absolute path to the kubeconfig file --local-mode                    Use cluster external auth
       --reap-crashloop                Delete PDBs which are targeting a deployment whose pods are in a crashloop --reap-misconfigured            Delete PDBs which are configured to not allow disruptions (default true) --reap-multiple                 Delete multiple PDBs which are targeting a single deployment (default true)
 ```